jmsaltzman/pi_setup/README.rst

 * Install PyCharm:

-(This will install Java as well, since the default that comes with Raspbian is old and slow.)
+    **NOTE**: you will be prompted to approve Java installation, necessary for PyCharm since the default that comes with Raspbian is old and slow.

 .. code-block:: bash